-The Board, which is the admitting

-authority for lawyers in New SouthThe Examinations Committee,

-which is constituted under theWales, conducts examinations

-in subjects that are necessary to

-satisfy the academic requirements

-for admission to practice.NSW Admission Board Rules 2019
+The Board, which is the admitting authority for lawyers in New South Wales, conducts examinations in subjects that are necessary to satisfy the academic requirements for admission to practice.

-oversees the content and condu

-of the Board's examinations and

-the candidatures of students-

 The University of Sydney Law Extension Committee provides legal education for the Board's students in the form of lectures, weekend schools, library facilities and materials, and the setting and marking of assignments.